 Tour the astounding Palais Garnier opera house, built by order of Emperor Napoleon III and named for its architect, Charles Garnier.
 Originally, the Palais was home of the Paris Opera, and now is more often used for ballet performances.
 There is something to look at everywhere you turn, but don’t miss the auditorium ceiling with its Marc Chagall artwork and 7-tonne bronze and crystal chandelier.

-Finally, cross to neighbouring Galerie Lafayette Haussmann.
+To finish up, cross to neighbouring Galerie Lafayette Haussmann.
 Make your way through the glittering interiors of this historic department store to the rooftop terrace.
 There you’ll find a spacious viewing deck for one last longing look at the City of Lights, to end your week in Paris (and its free).
 Au revoir!

 Last tips for your week in Paris